Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Application difference

-• As a ground cover unpretentious perennial plant
+• As a ground cover, unpretentious perennial plant

-Pelargoniums are applied
+Pelargoniums are used

 • Like annuals in the garden

-• As indoor plants (backlit in winter)
+• As indoor plants (with lighting in winter)

-• For landscaping open balconies, terraces
+• For landscaping open balconies and terraces

-Types of geranium
+Types of geraniums

 Dark brown geranium (Geranium Phaeum) - partial shade, shade

-Geranium blood red - partial shade.
+Blood red geranium - partial shade.

 Types of pelargonium